 How is that possible?

 People tend to look to the future as a continuation of the present.
-Jehovah’s Witnesses are no exception, excepting that we expect to live in a new system someday.
-But between this world and the next there is a great tumult, which is unexpected — at least insofar as its inevitable impact upon the Christian Congregation of Jehovah’s Witnesses is concerned.
+Jehovah’s Witnesses are no exception, except that we expect to live in a new system someday.
+But between this world and the next, there is a great tumult, which is unexpected — at least insofar as its inevitable impact upon the Christian Congregation of Jehovah’s Witnesses is concerned.
 It is destined to be.

 In truth, the time of the end has not begun.
 The fierce-looking king, undoubtedly corresponding to the eighth king of Revelation, has yet to bring the holy ones to ruin.
 That means that those who presently are well-fed may soon find themselves going hungry.
 Anointed Witnesses who have enjoyed the freedoms afforded to them by democracies like America and most nations in Europe and throughout the British Commonwealth, may find themselves imprisoned for being leading members of a destructive cult.